Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

 Step 7 brings the course together into a final recap.

-So that’s why the seventh and final step concentrates on ‘keeping the tools fresh’; making sure you don’t get sucked back down into the default yelling mode you (and your family) have been practising for so long.
+So that’s why the seventh and final step concentrates on ‘keeping the tools fresh’; making sure you don’t get sucked back down into the default yelling mode you (and your family) have been practicing for so long.

-Pat yourself on the back though.
-You’ve made it to Step 7 and, even if you only apply half of what you’ve learned you’ll be a much better parent than you were before.
+Pat yourself on the back though!
+You’ve made it to Step 7 and, even if you only apply half of what you’ve learned, you’ll be a much better parent than you were before.

 Positive Parenting Solutions Review